lucywi/DSI-DC1-admin/homework-policy.md

 - You will generally be assigned homework every day.
 It will **all** be due **Thursday morning at 9:00am**.

-- Unless otherwise directed, each assignment should be forked and cloned from a `ga-wdi-exercises` repository, and submitted as a pull request to the original `ga-wdi-exercises` repository from your fork.
+- Unless otherwise directed, each assignment should be forked and cloned from a `ga-dsi-exercises` repository, and submitted as a pull request to the original `ga-dsi-exercises` repository from your fork.
 For more information on pull requests, see below.

 - Homework is graded only on **meaningful progress**.
 That is: that you made an effort to complete it, regardless of whether you were successful. **We would strongly prefer you spend 2 hours taking a good stab at it but not finishing, rather than spending 10 hours getting it perfect.**